 So, I want this book to get into the hands of the guy in the pew who doesn’t really understand the gospel.
 I want it to get in the hands of the people in the pulpit who are bound before God to proclaim the truth.
-And everybody else in between so we all understand what the gospel is so we can do what the Lord has mandated us to do and that is to spread the true gospel around the world.
+And everybody else in between, so we all understand what the gospel is, so we can do what the Lord has mandated us to do, and that is to spread the true gospel around the world.
 Forget the technique, forget the style, forget the mode, forget the music, forget all the peripheral stuff.
-We have to get the gospel right and it is not that complicated.
-It’s, you know, the Old Testament says a wayfaring man, though he be a fool, need not error.
-Jesus said, “Unless you become as a little child, you can’t enter the Kingdom.”
-This is not complex, it’s crystal clear but it’s just not the message we’re hearing today.
+We have to get the gospel right, and it is not that complicated.
+You know, the Old Testament says, “A wayfaring man, though he be a fool, need not error.”
+Jesus said, “Unless you become as a little child, you can’t enter the kingdom.”
+This is not complex.
+It’s crystal clear but it’s just not the message we’re hearing today.

 Hey, thank you, Phil.
 That was great.
 You’re just a great guy to talk with on these issues because you’re so astute as a Bible teacher and preacher yourself.
 And I’m thankful for our partnership in ministry together.
 You mean so much to me.

 Well, pick up Hard To Believe, folks.
 That’s all I can say.
 And you can get it at your Christian bookstore everywhere.
-You can even get this book, Hard To Believe, at local warehouse club, they’re carrying it as well.
+You can even get this book, Hard To Believe, at a local warehouse club.
+They’re carrying it as well.
 If you can’t find it there, call or order from Grace To You.